Skip to main content

 Highly scientific test, folks.

-Take the test to see if you can name all these authors by sight.
+Take the test to see if you can name all these authors by sight .

 Mary Wortley Montagu

 Most of us have never heard of her.
 Those who have know that she was one of the first Englishwoman or man to become inoculated, or "variolated," against smallpox.
 This article about the British aristocrat, feminist, and writer famed for her letters home from abroad, points out that "without Montagu's advocacy, scholars say, variolation might never have caught on and smallpox would have been an even greater menace than it was."
+Want to learn more?
+The library system has books of her letters right here , waiting for you.

 Drum and dance the winter blues away!

 Join us in the Woodbury Room at the Jones for a FREE performance.
+(Click on image to enlarge.)

 Know a teeny twinkle toes?